DataDog/datadog-vale/CONTRIBUTING.md

 ## Submitting issues

-Github issues are welcome, feel free to submit style requests!
+GitHub issues are welcome, so feel free to submit style requests!
 Make sure to add enough details to explain your use case.
 Are you having an issue with the Datadog product?
 Contact [Datadog Support][1].

 ## Pull Requests